amitsahni97/todos-app/README.md

 -  With an intuitive user interface(Swagger UI from FastAPI) and essential features, it simplifies the process of creating, tracking, and completing tasks.

 # Features
-- User can sign up & then log in to create their tasks.
+- User can create their account, get token & the use this token to create their tasks.
-- Has advanced verification method to secure your tasks and user's account.
+- Has advanced verification method to secure user' tasks and their account.
+- If token is invalid, it will not allow any user to create tasks.
 - Easily add new tasks.
 - Mark tasks as completed to track your progress.
 - Remove tasks that are no longer relevant or needed.